nutanix-japan/ocp-hci/ocp_vms/ocp_vms.rst

    .. figure:: images/ocp_console_cred.png

 #.
-You will need this to logon to the OCP cluster managment console
+You will need these details to logon to the OCP cluster managment console